Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a cup of water)
 **Duration:** 1 hour

 A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear.
-You gain 5 temporary hit points for the duration.
-If a creature hits you with a melee attack while you have these hit points, the creature takes 5 cold damage.
+You gain 5 temporary Hit Points for the duration.
+If a creature hits you with a melee attack while you have these Hit Points, the creature takes 5 cold damage.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, both the temporary hit points and the cold damage increase by 5 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, both the temporary Hit Points and the cold damage increase by 5 for each slot level above 1st.

 ### Arms of Hadar
 *1st-level conjuration*